-New students may register after all application requirements have been met, admission has been approved by the Admission Committee, and the student has completed the required Applicant Acceptance Response form.
+New students may register after all application requirements have been met, admission has been approved by the Admission Committee, and the student has completed the required New Student Enrollment Agreement.

 The registration process includes the completion of financial arrangements with the Business Office.